Updated June 2019

 Notification of Next-of-Kin

-- Returning a signed and notarized “ Affidavit of Next-of-Kin (here)
+- Sign, notarize, and return an Affidavit of Next-of-Kin “here (here)

-- Choosing the method of disposition of remains
+- Choosing a method of disposition of remains

 - Arranging payment of mortuary and related expenses in Mongolia